nurkiewicz/patromierz/docs/profiles/l/lotsokoła.md

 ---
-title: "Lot Soko\u0142a | Patromierz - statystyki Patronite.pl"
+title: "Lot Soko\u0142a | Patromierz"

 permalink: /lotsokoła
 ---